PlayStation CEO Jim Ryan on expanding the brand, and the far-off future of VR

 Marketing a product meant to be held and experienced is of course a challenge given the ongoing covid-19 pandemic.
 The global impact of the coronavirus also threatened to slow production of next-gen consoles.
 However, Ryan remains confident on his earlier claim that more PlayStation 5 consoles will be available this holiday than there were PlayStation 4 units in 2013, despite widespread sell-outs of preorders at various retailers.
 Reaching this goal in 2020 in the middle of a global pandemic and all the logistical challenges that come with it is “not an experience that I ever plan to repeat ever again.”

 Though immersion appears to be the focal point of Sony’s PS5 push, Ryan says there won’t be any immediate leaps forward from Sony in the most immersive gaming experience, virtual reality (VR).
 PlayStation was at the forefront of the virtual reality market for consoles, having launched a PSVR headset in 2016.
 While 5 million headsets were sold by January this year, sales were slowing in 2020.
-There are currently no public plans for a PS5-specific headset, Ryan said.
+There are currently no public plans for a PS5-specific headset.
 Instead, Sony is offering adapters to use the PS4′s PSVR headset with the new console.

 “I think we’re more than a few minutes from the future of VR,” Ryan said.
 “PlayStation believes in VR.
 Sony believes in VR, and we definitely believe at some point in the future, VR will represent a meaningful component of interactive entertainment.
 Will it be this year?
 No. Will it be next year?
 No. But will it come at some stage?
 We believe that.
 And we’re very pleased with all the experience that we’ve gained with PlayStation VR, and we look forwarding to seeing where that takes us in the future.”